robinpipirs/Canbus-sniffer/README.md

 ## Compiled version
 ``https://drive.google.com/open?id=1XDWbQhnP70uFuJZPPf9U-Hgv6lp-syyz``

+## What is needed
+You also should visit my other repository for the arduino client.
+Im using it with an sparkfun redboard, and canbusshield.
+repository: ``canbus-sniffer-arduino-to-serial``

 ## Filtering with Filters.asc
 At program start it looks for Filters.asc and scans for the data avaiable.